dsaidgovsg/k8s-charter/README.md

 ## How to read the chart

-The charts are zoomed based on the received values for CPU and Memory usage from the metrics server, and is not limited to the Request values for CPU and Memory based on the Deployment.
+Every valid group in `groups` based on `config.yaml` will generate 4 charts:

+- Total CPU (millicores)
+- CPU Average (%)
+- Total Memory (Mi)
+- Memory Average (%)

+For the non-percentage based charts, the values are always the sum of all millicores (or memory).

+For the percentage based charts, the values are always the sum of all millicores (or memory), divided by (requested millicores or memory * number of running pods at that tick).
+It is possible to exceed 100% because the Kubernetes Request is not the Limit value.

+For every chart, there is one X-axis and two Y-axis series:

-The X-axis represents the tick, where one tick is equivalent to the `interval` value set in `config.yaml`.
+- X-axis represents the tick, where one tick is equivalent to the `interval` value set in `config.yaml`.

-The Y-axis represents the sum of CPU / Memory values across all grouped pods.

-The line plotted on every tick on the chart is the sum value of CPU / Memory at that tick.

-The values found below the title of the chart consist of the following:

-- `min` and `max` values are the min and max sum values of CPU / Memory across all ticks
-- `avg` value is the sum of average values in every tick, divided by the number of ticks.
-The average value in every tick is the sum of all values in that tick, divided by the number of pods at that tick.
-- `k8s request` is the CPU / Memory Request value from the Kuberetes Deployment for the pod.

-All percentage values shown are the values divided by the Request value.
+- Primary Y-axis represents the total value, or average percentage based on the chart type as described above.
+- Secondary Y-axis represents the pod count, which can vary if the cluster has Horizontal Pod Autoscaler (or any other form of autoscaling).

+In addition, each chart comes with the min, max, and the k8s request values.

+If the reading at a particular tick is not obvious, you may mouseover on any dot on the chart; it should reveal the exact value in the form of `(tick): (value)` format.